 Trigger Point Injections: Trigger point injections (TPI) are used to treat extremely painful areas of muscle.
 A trigger point is a "knot" or tight band of muscle that forms when a muscle fails to relax.
 The knot often can be felt under the skin and may twitch involuntarily when touched.
 The trigger point can trap or irritate surrounding nerves and cause referred pain felt in another parts of the body (i.e. neck, back, or temple areas of head).
 TPI are used to alleviate myofascial pain syndrome (chronic pain involving tissue that surrounds muscle) that does not respond to other treatment.
 Trigger point injections are helpful in trating headaches by relaxing the muscles that may cotnribue to pain.
 At the Montefiore Headache Center, we concentrate on muscles in the neck, shoulders, and upper back, as we find that these muscles can contribue significantly to certain types of headache.

-Occipital Nerve Blocks: Occipital nerve blocks are injections that involve an anti-inflammatory medication with a local anesthetic for patients that suffer from occipital headaches.
-Occipital headaches are observed at the distribution of the greater occipital nerve and are usually located in the back of the head.
-These injections can be performed in the clinic, and the patient, after a few minutes of observation, can return to their daily routine afterwards.
+Occipital and other Peripheral Nerve Blocks: Occipital and other peripheral nerve blocks are injections that involve a local anesthetic and occasionally a steroid for patients that suffer from various types of headache disorders.
+These injections are performed in the clinic, and the patient, after a few minutes of observation, can return to their daily routine afterwards.